qutip/qutip/doc/guide/guide-parfor.rst

 IPython-based parallel_map
 --------------------------

 When QuTiP is used with IPython interpreter, there is an alternative parallel for-loop implementation in the QuTiP  module :func:`qutip.ipynbtools`, see :func:`qutip.ipynbtools.parallel_map`.
-The advantage of this parallel_map implementation is based on IPythons powerful framework for parallelization, so the compute processes are not confined to run on the same host as the main process.
+The advantage of this parallel_map implementation is based on IPython's powerful framework for parallelization, so the compute processes are not confined to run on the same host as the main process.